OviFrn/llmverify-npm/docs/CLI-REFERENCE.md

   • Requires: EXPLICIT_API_KEY

 We NEVER:
-  ✗ No training on user data
+  [FAIL] No training on user data
-  ✗ No third-party data sharing
+  [FAIL] No third-party data sharing
-  ✗ No hidden telemetry
+  [FAIL] No hidden telemetry
-  ✗ No tracking without explicit consent
+  [FAIL] No tracking without explicit consent
 ```

 ---